cctsao2000/Interactive-Lab-Hub/Lab 2/README.md

 ## Part G.
 ## Sketch and brainstorm further interactions and features you would like for your clock for Part 2.
 - The game is rather simple right now.
-I might consider randomizing the target moving speed.
+I might consider randomizing the target moving speed to make the game harder.
 - Sound or other displaying effects can be added
 - Instead of collecting tomatoes, providing other targets like collecting water drops to water their own digital plant
 - Or asking the user for a certain amount of tomatoes every day to make pasta! (as the game's goal)